 The Harmony of Unity and Diversity

-In March of 2017, the classical music landscape in Berlin will become even more spectacular with the opening of a new, state-of-the-art chamber music hall in the heart of the city.
+In March of 2017, the classical music landscape in Berlin became even more spectacular with the opening of a new, state-of-the-art chamber music hall in the heart of the city.

 “We want to bring you close to extraordinary music of many different kinds, performed by some of today’s finest musicians.
 And we want to do this in an intimate setting that will allow you to listen closely”